Damon Wayans: Career

-In March 1998, he starred in the short lived comedy television series Damon, in which he played a detective from Chicago.
+In March 1998, he starred in the short-lived comedy television series Damon, in which he played a detective from Chicago.
 It aired on Fox.
 In 1999, his The New York Times bestselling book Bootleg, with co author David Asbery was published; it is a humorous compilation of his observations about family.

 In October 2000, he was the lead in Spike Lee's Bamboozled.
 Wayans starred in the ABC comedy series My Wife and Kids from March 2001 to May 2005.
+He was also co-creator of the short lived ABC sitcom Rodney, starring Rodney Carrington and Jennifer Aspen, that ran from 2004–2006.
 In the end of 2006, he produced and starred in the Showtime sketch comedy series The Underground, which also featured his son, Damon Jr. He also hosted the June 2006 BET Awards.

-In 2011, he also added author of a serious fictional novel to his credits with "Red Hats" which is the story of a suicidal sixty five-year-old woman who finds friendship and happiness, when she joins the Red Hat Society.
+In 2011, he also added author of a serious fictional novel to his credits with Red Hats, which is the story of a suicidal 65-year-old woman who finds friendship and happiness, when she joins the Red Hat Society.
 As of 2014, Wayans continues to perform stand-up comedy and has developed apps with his company of freelancers "MIMS" (Money in My Sleep).
 The company created applications such as Flick Dat, Diddeo and VHedz.

-On November 12, 2015, at the Irvine Improv, Damon Wayans announced his retirement from stand up commencing December 2015.
+On November 12, 2015, at the Irvine Improv, Wayans announced his retirement from stand up commencing December 2015.
 In September 2016, he was cast as Roger Murtaugh in the television version of Lethal Weapon, a role originated by Danny Glover in the film series.
 On October 3, 2018, it was reported that Wayans would leave Lethal Weapon after filming of the first thirteen episodes of Season 3 wrapped.
 Lethal Weapon officially ended in February 2019, after three seasons.

-Damon Wayans is returning with a new project at ABC and is reteaming with My Wife and Kids co-creator Don Reo on the new family comedy, Let's Stay Together (working title).
-The project, now in development, will be produced by ABC Studios, a division of Disney TV Studios.
+Wayans returned to scripted television in the fall of 2024 with his son Damon Jr. on the CBS sitcom Poppa's House.

-Awards and honors
+Awards and honours

 Wayans received four Emmy awards nominations for his acting and writing in In Living Color.

 For his role in My Wife and Kids, he won the 2002 People's Choice Awards for Favorite Male Performer in a New TV Series, and received four International Press Academy "Golden Satellite Award" nominations.